Addie McCain

-Addison Taylor McCain (born August 28, 1998) is an American professional soccer player who plays as a midfielder for Lexington SC of the USL Super League.
-She previously played for Kansas City Current and Chicago Red Stars in the National Women's Soccer League (NWSL).
+Addison Taylor McCain (born August 28, 1998) is an American professional soccer player who plays as a midfielder for USL Super League club Lexington SC.
+She played college soccer for the Texas A&M Aggies and was named the SEC Midfielder of the Year in 2020.
+She was drafted by the Kansas City Current in the second round of the 2021 NWSL Draft.
+After two years there, she joined the Chicago Red Stars before moving to Fort Lauderdale United for the inaugural USL Super League season.
+She was then traded to Lexington SC for a league record transfer fee in 2025.

 Early life

-FC Dallas Academy

-Addie McCain joined the FC Dallas Juniors' team at age 7.
+McCain joined the FC Dallas Juniors' team at age seven.
 Throughout the next 11 years, she guided her teams to conference championships, consistently playing up divisions.
 At the U-14 level, her team was ranked No. 3 in the nation.
 She spent her last seasons with the FC Dallas Women's Premier Soccer League team.

-Wylie East High School

 In 2015, as a sophomore, she led Wylie East High School to the 5A State Championship and was named the tournament MVP; scoring 19 goals the following season.

-Texas A&M
+Texas A&M Aggies

 Addie McCain graduated high school early to enroll at Texas A&M where she attended from 2017 to 2020.
 While making 75 caps with 66 starts she received several honors throughout her college career; including 2017 SEC All-Freshman Team, 2018 All-SEC Second Team, 2020 All-SEC First Team, 2020 SEC Midfielder of the Year.
 She graduated early to prepare for the professional game.

 Club career

 Kansas City Current

-McCain was selected by NWSL club Kansas City as the 17th overall pick of the 2021 NWSL Draft.
+McCain was selected by NWSL expansion team Kansas City as the 17th overall pick of the 2021 NWSL Draft.
 She signed a two-year deal with the team in March 2021 and made her professional debut on April 26, 2021, against the Houston Dash.
 McCain scored her first goal for the Kansas City Current on March 18, 2022, in the 78th minute of the opening match of the 2022 NWSL Challenge Cup against Racing Louisville FC to bring the game to a 1–1 tie, which was the final score of the game.
 She was waived by the Current in December 2022.